 Recycling Center and Kitchen Trash

-This is another great way to hide your in cabinet kitchen trash can.
+This is another great way to hide your trash can.
 This would be an excellent choice if you are an avid recycler (like myself) or if you compost your kitchen waste.
-You could use two section for trash if you don’t compost.
-Another great thing about this trash can idea is that it uses the standard 13 gallon kitchen trash bags so it suitable for large families.
+You could use two sections for trash if you don’t compost.
+Another great thing about this trash can idea is that it uses the standard 13 gallon kitchen trash bags so it is suitable for larger families.

 Hanging Kitchen Trash Can

 This is a great option if you have limited cabinet space as it hides your kitchen trash can and it uses cabinet space that is typically left unused.
 It is also a great way to keep your kitchen trash can out of reach of small children.
-In cabinet hanging kitchen trash cans are also very easy to install and come in a variety of sizes and styles.
-Hanging trash cans are typically are very small so are not well suited for larger families.
-I think these would be a better option to use for bathroom trash cans.
+Hanging kitchen trash cans are also very easy to install and come in a variety of sizes and styles.
+Hanging trash cans are typically very small so are not well suited for larger families.
+I think these would be a better option to used as bathroom trash cans.